hduongtrong/hduongtrong.github.io/_posts/2016-04-04-Trees-Based-Models.markdown

 Finally, Scikit-learn has an implementation of **Extra Trees** (also called Extremely Randomized Trees).
 Instead of using the best split for each feature, it uses a **random split for each feature**.
 This allows the variance to be reduced, and quite often performs better than Random Forest.

 In R, **H2O** also provide fast implementation of Random Forest and Gradient Boosting.

+## References and Credits
+1. Element of Statistical Learning
+2. Tianqi Chen (Author of XGBoost)
+3. Leo Breiman (Author of CART, Random Forest)
+4. Jerome Friedman (Author of CART, GBM)